 How Meditating Brings Me Joy

 Evidence based research shows a myriad of health benefits to practicing meditation.

 But the most significant aspect of a daily meditation practice is exactly that.
 Practice.
 You are practicing how to stay calm, clear, and centered when you mediate.

-Then when a real life situation rears it’s ugly head (aka terrible twos), we are able to deal with it calmly, see it clearly for what it is, and not get pulled into the drama by staying centered.
+When a real life situation rears it’s ugly head (aka terrible twos), we are able to deal with it calmly, see it clearly for what it is, and not get pulled into the dramatic negativity by staying centered.

-Knowing that I have dealt with a difficult situation in the BEST way I could possibly have handled it is how I get through the tough times of mothering.
+Knowing that I have dealt with a difficult situation in the BEST way possible is how I get through the tough times of mothering.
 Finding peace and joy in every moment is a gift beyond what anything else in this world can offer you.
 Practicing meditation allows you to find this peace and joy.

 In the midst of my second bout of PPD, I was zoned out, trying to watch “The View” while taking care of my 2 year old and my newborn.
-It was summer time and each of the woman were going over their favorite summer must reads.
+It was summer time and each of the woman of The View were going over their favorite summer must reads.